norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb.md

 We have provided scripts for you, you can find them [here](../../scripts/cosmosdb-disaster-recovery).
 It's convenient to use scripts if you have many service instances in the primary Cloud Foundry cluster.
 Follow below steps:

-0. Make sure you have bind service instances which need to be exported to an app.
-Only binded service instances can be detected by the script.
+0. Make sure you have bound service instances which need to be exported to an app.
+Only bound service instances can be detected by the script.
 Use `cf bind-service <APP_NAME> <SERVICE_INSTANCE_NAME>` to bind service instances and run `cf services` to check bind status of services instances.

 1. Run following command in shell with primary Cloud Foundry cluster logged in: